Employee Setup & Info Guide | User Documentation | Striven

 +

-• Note: If you would like a particular Employee to receive notifications when Employee salaries are updated, you can assign a recipient on the Employee Settings page.
+• Note: If you would like to designate a particular Employee to receive notifications when Employee salaries are updated, you can assign a recipient on the Employee Settings page.

 • Skillsets